 A Nod Towards More Color

-Dresses incorporating color became extremely popular in 2020, and the experts agree it's a trend that's here to stay.
-"We have always seen brides think outside the box with their gown choice.
-We have quite a few bridal offerings with prints and color and have seen brides be more open to expressing their individuality following the pandemic," reveals designer, Monique Lhuillier.
+Color-infused wedding gowns became extremely popular in 2020, and the experts agree it's a trend that's here to stay.
+"We have always seen brides think outside the box with their gown choices," shares renowned wedding dress designer, Monique Lhuillier.
+"We have quite a few bridal offerings with prints and color, and have seen brides be more open to expressing their individuality."

 Embracing Non-Traditional Silhouettes